greco-project/pvcompare/docs/pv_feedin.rst

 flatplate submodule
 -------------------

-For AOI < 60° the flatplate part only takes GII (global inclined irradiance) - DII (direct inclined irradiance).
-So only the diffuse part of the irradiance is considered.
-For Aoi > 60 ° GII is considered because DII and DHI come through.
+For AOI < 60° only the diffuse irradiance reaches the flate plate module:
+GII (global inclined irradiance) - DII (direct inclined irradiance).
+For Aoi > 60 ° also DII and DHI fall onto the flate plate module.
 The single diode equation is then solved for all timesteps with the specific input irradiance.
 No module connection is assumed, so cpv and flatplate output power are added up as in a four terminal cell.